collective/Products.feedfeeder/README.txt

 Dependencies
 ------------

 - Targeted at Plone 3.3 or Plone 4 (might work on earlier Plone 3 versions, but this is not tested).
+Compatibility with Plone 4.3 has been checked.

 Tests